huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 * DoQ implementations SHOULD
      * use the same QUIC connection for both AXFR and IXFR requests to the same primary
+     * send those requests in parallel as soon as they are queued i.e. do not wait for a response before sending the next query on the connection (this is analogous to pipelining requests on a TCP/TLS connection)
      * send the response(s) for each request as soon as they are available i.e. response streams MAY be sent intermingled